Interlock Driving Licence (ACT)

 The program addresses underlying alcohol abuse issues through its requirement that mandatory participants attend an assessment by the Court Alcohol and Drug Service before an Interlock Driver Licence is issued.

-A Road Transport Authority-approved Interlock Device is an electronic breath-testing device wired to the ignition of a car to prevent the car from being started unless the driver passes a breath test.
-To reduce the potential for bystanders to start the car, the Interlock device is programmed to require retests to be taken at random intervals.
-The Interlock device is programmed to immobilise the vehicle in response to failed breath tests.
+A government-approved interlock device is an electronic breath-testing device wired to the ignition of a car to prevent the car from being started unless the driver passes a breath test.
+To reduce the potential for bystanders to start the car, the interlock device is programmed to require retests to be taken at random intervals.
+The device is programmed to immobilise the vehicle in response to failed breath tests.

-From 17 June, 2014, if you are convicted or found guilty of an alcohol-related disqualifying offence:
+A person must take part in the Alcohol Interlock Program if they are convicted or found guilty of an alcohol-related disqualifying offence:

-- of exceeding the prescribed concentration of alcohol and your blood alcohol concentration was 0.15 or more; or
+- of having a blood alcohol concentration of 0.15 or more; or

 - of refusing to provide a breath or blood sample related to alcohol; or